ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Correctly manage sub-packet BDPs

 1. Configure a bottleneck with a very low BDP (e.g., < 1 packet).
-2. Start a flow and let it reach PROBE_BW.
+2. Wait until the connection transitions to PROBE_BW.
 3. Verify that `BBR.MinPipeCwnd` (4 packets) acts as a floor for `C.cwnd`.
 4. Ensure the pacing rate correctly matches the low bandwidth, while the 4-packet cwnd allows for delayed ACKs without stalling the pipeline.

 ## Increase Bandwidth 10x and ensure full bandwidth is reached

-1. Establish a flow in PROBE_BW at a stable bandwidth (e.g., 10 Mbps).
+1. Wait until the connection transitions to PROBE_BW.
 2. Suddenly increase the bottleneck bandwidth by 10x (e.g., to 100 Mbps).
 3. Verify that during PROBE_UP, the additive increase to `BBR.inflight_longterm` exponentially doubles each round trip.